Software engineering project kickoff

 - these roles must shift every Sprint, so all team members will fill each role at least once.

-- each team must post which team members are Scrum Master and Product Owner at the start of each Sprint
+- each team must announce which team members are Scrum Master and Product Owner at the start of each Sprint

 Set up Slack channels